Yonsei-MILab/Lacunes-Identification/README.md

 # Python Code

 We make the source code publicly available for researchers for validation and further improvement.
-The code includes the following files: main, train, predict, and model's network.
+The code includes the following files: main, read_data, and DLNetwork.

 # Our Submitted paper